benmbutler/powdR/README.md

 Overview
 --------

-powdR contains a range of tools for digital mineraolgy, centred around the use of full pattern fitting for quantification of mineral concentrations.
+powdR is an implementation of the full pattern summation approach to quantitative soil mineralogy.

 Installation via Github
 -----------------------